 November 20, 3:30-5:30 p.m.

 Students are encouraged to attend this event to learn more about what it takes to have a career in advanced manufacturing and construction.
 Students will also learn about important courses to take in high school to prepare for a career in this field.
 There will be a panel discussion, as well as apprenticeship programs, colleges, and businesses available to answer specific questions after the panel discussion.
 No registration is required.
 More information can be found here.

 Wednesday, November 20, 6:30 p.m.

 Hempstead High School Auditorium

 Students are encouraged to attend this event to learn more about what it takes to become a lab technician, nurse, doctor, or other medical professional.
 Students will also learn about important courses to take in high school to prepare for a career in this field.
 There will be a panel discussion, as well as colleges and businesses available to answer specific questions after the panel discussion.
 No registration is required.
 More information can be found here.

 Sign up for the ICAN Tip of the Week!

 Are you a junior or senior who wants more information on college and career planning?
-Sign up to get the Iowa College Access Network (ICAN) Tip of the Week and other college and career planning alerts!
+Sign up to get the Iowa College Access Network (ICAN) Tip of the Week and other college and career planning alerts.
 ICAN offers several forms of email communications to help you stay on top of the planning process for life after high school.
-Click here to register for the ICAN Tip of the Week, Class of 2019 Senior Alerts, Class of 2020 Alerts, or ICAN e-alerts.
+Click here to register for the ICAN Tip of the Week, Class of 2020 Alerts, or ICAN e-alerts.
 You can also check out the ICAN College and Career blog here.